surifirstpin/biplus_documentation/docs/SavingReports.md

 ## Save under specific tag

-Data retrieved in analysis section can be saved in any specific tag as shown below.
+All the data retrieved in analysis section can be saved in any specific tag as shown below.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/e3b7bf2c45247e84daf15a733ebe46301c7a2004/images/saving%20report.png)